 - reframing negative experiences or feelings during the research journey

-I believe that peer-led sharings and insight can often provide the most effective and helpful advice for PGRs.
-So, my workshops encourage plenty of discussions between participants, generating dynamic and interactive exchanges, collaborative peer-generated advice, and valuable opportunities to connect with and learn from other researchers.
+All my training stems from a belief that peer-led sharings and insight provide some of the most effective and helpful advice for PGRs.
+So my workshops encourage plenty of discussions between participants, generating dynamic and interactive exchanges, collaborative peer-generated advice, and valuable opportunities to connect with and learn from other researchers.

 By providing a wider, range of practices with which to navigate the diverse challenges ofthe doctoral journey, PGRs will be better equipped to:

 - increase confidence and awareness of their own skills and abilities to successfully complete their PhD